shivang1311/RealTimeChatApp/README.md

 - Once the server is awake, everything (online users, messaging, typing indicator, etc.) will work smoothly and instantly.

 This is a limitation of free hosting and not an issue with the app itself.
-For production or company use, a paid backend plan or always-on server is recommended.

 *Thank you for your patience and understanding!*